Yes, you read that title correctly. Crazy, huh?

 Reason #3: I’ll be honest, this was a panic-buy

-The thought of not being able to see my SO at some point of this year sent me into a panic, and I basically shopped under duress.
-Plus, I figured that if – for any reason at all – this relationship doesn’t work out (fervently knocking on wood here), I can still go to LA to spend time with my best friend who also lives there.
+The thought of not being able to see my SO at some point this year sent me into a panic, and I basically shopped under duress.
+Plus, I figured that if – for any reason at all – this relationship doesn’t work out (fervently knocking on wood here), I can still go to LA to spend time with my best friend who also lives there and experience some of the food LA has to offer.
 Win-win!

 This dramedy that is my life aside, I weighed the following risks of travelling during this pandemic.